tromp/tromp.github.io/_posts/2026-01-28-largest-number-revised.md

 in about 1928 as a formal logic system for expressing computation based on function abstraction and application using variable binding and substitution.

-A tiny 49 bit program in this language represents a number exceeding not just ack(9,9), but the unfathomably larger [Graham's Number](https://en.wikipedia.org/wiki/Graham%27s_number) as well.

-It originates in a Code Golf challenge asking for the "Shortest terminating program whose output size exceeds Graham's number", [answered](https://codegolf.stackexchange.com/questions/6430/shortest-terminating-program-whose-output-size-exceeds-grahams-number/219734#219734) by user [Patcail](https://codegolf.stackexchange.com/users/101119/patcail) and
+The Graham beating lambda term originates in a Code Golf challenge asking for the "Shortest terminating program whose output size exceeds Graham's number", [answered](https://codegolf.stackexchange.com/questions/6430/shortest-terminating-program-whose-output-size-exceeds-grahams-number/219734#219734) by user [Patcail](https://codegolf.stackexchange.com/users/101119/patcail) and